ezraroi/Human-AI-Collab/output/concepts.md

 - **Embodied Engagement Conditions** = the activation prerequisites (when metabolism occurs)
 - **Preconditions for Transformative AI Dialogue** = human-side capacities (who can do this work)

-The Integrated Circuit Board cannot function without these content conditions being met.
-Even with perfect human metacognitive capacities, if the AI output lacks these three properties, the circuit never activates.
+The Integrated Circuit Board cannot recruit Channel 1 reliably without these content conditions being met.
+Even when the human-side Preconditions for Transformative AI Dialogue are present, if the AI output lacks these three properties, the circuit does not activate.
 **Failure Modes:**
 |      Missing Condition |                      Failure Mode |                                                                                                                            Result |
 |:-----------------------|:----------------------------------|:----------------------------------------------------------------------------------------------------------------------------------|